 “Sound simulation is a potential tool for the older population and may be able to assist in reducing the effect of typical age-related memory decline,” says Dr Harvey.

 We all know sleep is important as we age, but are we getting the right type of rest?

-This third stage allows the body to direct its focus to regenerating tissue, recharging energy stores and strengthening the immune system.
-In addition, slow wave sleep is strongly related to certain types of learning.
+This third stage allows the body to direct its focus to regenerate tissue, recharging energy stores and strengthening the immune system.
+In addition, slow-wave sleep is strongly related to certain types of learning.

 In fact, older people tend to spend more time in light sleep, such as stage one and two, and wake more often throughout the night.

 To encourage slow-wave sleep, Northwestern Medicine examined people who listened to the sound of waterfalls during rest periods.
 Researches found these people had improved scores on a variety of memory tests.